ropensci/software-review/editors_checklist.md

 ## During review:

 -   Check in with reviewers and authors occaisionally.
 Offer clarification and help as needed.
 -   In general aim for 3 weeks for review, 2 weeks for subsequent changes, and 1 week for reviewer approval of changes.
--   Make sure ropensci-bot is pinging correctly.
+-   Make sure ropensci-bot is pinging correctly. (currently defunct)
 -   Upon all reviews being submitted, change the review status tag to `4/review-in-awaiting-changes` to update the reminder bot.
 -   Upon changes being made, change the review status tag to `5/awaiting-reviewer-response`.